How to prepare for open enrollment as an employer

 Your open enrollment communication strategy should start early and span many channels, such as:

-- Messaging that designates relevant points of contact for further questions and concerns, like HR, the Health Insurance Marketplace, and benefit vendors.
+• Messaging that designates relevant points of contact for further questions and concerns, like your HR team, the Health Insurance Marketplace (for those offering an HRA), and benefit vendors.

 If you've made any changes to your current benefits, share the updates with your employees and thank them for their input if you decide based on their feedback.
-Employee morale is positively impacted3 when your staff sees the value of their contribution and opinions.
+Employee morale and performance significantly improve when your staff sees the value of their contribution and opinions4.

-If you offer an HRA or plan to offer an HRA for the new year, you’ll want to start telling your employees about open enrollment.
-That way, they can find an individual health plan that works for them.
+If you offer an HRA or plan to offer an HRA for the new year, you’ll want to start telling your employees about ACA Open Enrollment.
+That way, plan participants can find an individual health plan that works for them.

 4. Provide resources to your employees

 However, each individual plan type has many nuances, so your employees may need personalized support.
-If anyone needs help, be sure to provide contact information for the marketplace, health insurance carriers, vendors, or a benefits administrator.
+Provide contact information for the marketplace, health insurance carriers, vendors, or a benefits administrator in case any of your staff need help.

-If you offer an HRA with PeopleKeep, our award-winning customer support team and online help center are here to help you at the click of a button.
-We also provide enrollment support with a team of licensed professionals, ensuring employees find the health policies that best suit them.
+If you offer an HRA with PeopleKeep by Remodel Health, our award-winning customer support and benefits team and online help center are here to help you at the click of a button.
+We also allow your employees to shop for and compare individual plans through our software, ensuring plan participants find the health policies that best suit them.

 5. Make it easy to enroll

-In the past, employers could rely on analog processes to get their employees to enroll in benefits.
+In the past, employers could rely on manual processes to enroll their employees in benefits.
 However, with many employees working from home, virtual open enrollment is the most practical option for many employers.

-While your open enrollment window may be fixed, it's crucial to make enrollment in all your company's benefits easy and inclusive for all your employees—no matter their location, time of day, or device.
+While the ACA’s open enrollment window is fixed, it's crucial to make enrollment in all your company's benefits easy and inclusive for your employees — no matter their location, time of day, or device.

-The key to making open enrollment straightforward—whether it's enrolling for a health benefit plan on the federal marketplace or signing up to participate in your organization's perks—is meeting people where they are.
-Your benefits enrollment program should be accessible via desktop or mobile device.
+The key to making open enrollment straightforward — whether it's enrolling for a health benefit plan on a public or private exchange or signing up to participate in your organization's perks — is meeting people where they are.
+In this digital age, your benefits enrollment program should be accessible via desktop or mobile device.

 Conclusion

-Showing your employees that you're committed to their health and well-being is more important than ever.
+It's more important than ever to show your employees that you're committed to their health and well-being.
 Your benefits package can either reflect or detract from that commitment.
 By preparing early for open enrollment, you'll have time to tailor your benefits package and highlight all your available perks.
-This encourages your employees to make smart decisions about their benefits.
+This will encourage your employees to make smart decisions about their benefits.

 Providing resources, communicating early, and making enrollment easy are effective strategies for helping your employees navigate their health insurance market and enhance their experience throughout the enrollment window and beyond.

-Want to add an HRA to your benefits package?
+Want to add a personalized HRA to your benefits package?
 Schedule a call with an HRA specialist to learn more about your benefit options!